nhm-herpetology/museum-NGS-training/Unit_01/Computer_Lab/README.md

 ```
 ./fastqc SRR3284185_1.fastq SRR3284185_2.fastq
 ```
 This will produce several output files.
 If not working locally, you can use WinSCP to access the HTML output.
 There are also copies in the [Example Files](https://github.com/nhm-herpetology/museum-NGS-training/tree/main/Unit_01/Computer_Lab/Example_Files) directory.
+The FastQC summaries let us see that quality decreases (as expected) near the end of the sequences: around 185 bp in Read 1 and 135 bp in Read 2.
+They also reveal that adapter contamination is present in >10% of the sequences near the end of the sequence.
+We want to remove low quality bases and adapter contamination and we can do both of those things using [Illumiprocessor](https://github.com/faircloth-lab/illumiprocessor)

- 3. Using Illumiprocessor to remove adapter contamination is helpful when you have multiplexed samples.
-A congiguration file is needed.
+ 3. To use Illumiprocessor, a congiguration file is needed.
 The configuration file looks like this:

 ```
 [adapters]